BartekkPL/obstacle-detector/README.md

 ## Platforms ##

-This parser has been used only on Linux, but it probably can works on any other platform as well, because it doesn't use Linux system library.
+This obstacle detector has been used only on Linux, but it probably can works on any other platform as well.

+Tested on Raspberry Pi 3B+.

 ## Usage ##